mguldner/Architecture_Logicielle_SVG/README.md

 This project aims to create a drawing library in Java.
 It is a school project of the Ecole des Mines de Nantes.

+## Prerequisites
+- This project is developed with [Java 8](https://docs.oracle.com/javase/8/docs/technotes/guides/install/install_overview.html), so you need to have it installed on your computer.
+- In order to help your understanding of the project's structure, we created several class diagrams with [ObjectAid](http://www.objectaid.com/).
+It is obviously not mandatory to have the project working, but highly recommended.

 ## How to fast install with Eclipse
 1. Open Eclipse and import the project going
 `File > Import > Git > Project from Git > Clone URI`